About

 Colour Management

 My current colour management is limited to my LCD monitor only.
-To create the ICC colour profile I use Spyder 2 colourimeter (monitor calibration gadget) and Argyll colour management software.
-For more information on colour management in Linux see Linux Photography blog.
+To create the ICC colour profile I use ColorMunki Display colourimeter (monitor calibration gadget) and Argyll colour management software with DisplayCAL GUI frontend.
+Once the ICC profile is set in the operating system, many aplications can use it to display accurate colours:

 Other Resources